salesforce/rules_spring/tools/springboot/unwanted_classes.md

 The feature is explained in the Spring Boot documentation:
 - [Spring Boot Classpath Index](https://docs.spring.io/spring-boot/docs/current/reference/html/appendix-executable-jar-format.html#executable-jar-war-index-files-classpath)

-The Spring Boot rule exposes the *classpath_index* attribute:
+The Spring Boot rule exposes the *classpath_index* attribute.
+Pass in the name of the file that has the jars listed as per the Spring Boot documentation:

 ```
 springboot(